BenShallcroft/computerScienceProject/README.md

 # computerScienceProject

+LATEST FILES FOUND IN FOLDER 16013526Project.
+Only simulator that works is in 16013526Project/floatPrecision and is named floatPrecision.cc

 Computer science project - physics engine in c++.\

 Progress of a University of Keele (UK) computer science degree final project looking into physics engines built in c++.\